 Applicants are required to notify ACRA of the principal address from which the business will be conducted.
 Should applicants wish to use their residential address to register their business with, they have to apply for the Home Office Scheme with HDB.

 3. Appoint a local authorised representative (only if necessary)

-The Business Names Registration Act 2014 states that where an individual proprietor, all the partners of a firm or all the officers of a foreign company does not or do not reside in Singapore, the individual proprietor, firm or foreign company must appoint at least one authorised representative.
+Where an individual proprietor, all the partners of a firm or all the officers of a foreign company does not or do not reside in Singapore, the individual proprietor, firm or foreign company must appoint at least one authorised representative.

 Hence, if you are an individual proprietor who does not reside in Singapore, you are required to appoint a local authorised representative, who must be ordinarily residing in Singapore, be at least 18 years of age and have full legal capacity.